-We have incurred operating losses since our inception in 1992.
-Although we have achieved operating profitability on a quarterly basis, we have not yet sustained this and achieved annual operating profitability.
-As of December 31, 2011, we had an accumulated deficit of \$260.9 million.
-To date, we have funded our operations principally through the public and private sales of our stock, from our credit facility, from product and service revenue and from development funding.
-We will need to generate significant additional revenue while maintaining our current margins in order to achieve annual profitability, and we cannot assure you that we will ever realize such revenue levels or achieve profitability on a consistent basis.
+We have incurred operating losses since our inception and expect to continue to incur losses for at least the next year.
+As of December 31, 2008 and September 30, 2009, we had an accumulated deficit of \$238.8 million and \$247.7 million, respectively.
+To date, we have funded our operations principally through the public and private sale of our stock, from product and service revenue and from \$10.0 million in development funding from Caterpillar.
+We will need to generate significant additional revenue in order to achieve profitability, and we cannot assure you that we will ever realize such revenue levels or achieve profitability.
+We also expect to incur product development, sales and marketing and administrative expenses in excess of our product revenue after costs, and, as a result, we expect to continue to incur losses for at least the next year.

-Our increased emphasis on larger and more complex system solutions and customer concentration may affect our ability to accurately predict the timing of revenues and to meet short-term expectations of operating results.
+Our increased emphasis on a direct sales model and our transaction and customer concentration may affect our ability to accurately predict the timing of revenues and to meet short-term expectations of operating results.

-Our increased emphasis on larger and more complex system solutions has increased the effort and time required by us to complete sales to customers.
+Our increased emphasis on a direct sales model has increased the effort and time required by us to complete sales to customers.
 Further, a larger portion of our quarterly revenue is derived from relatively few large transactions with relatively few customers.
-For example, in 2011, our three largest customers contributed 55% of our revenue.
-Any delay in completing these large sales transactions or reduction in the number of customers or large transactions, may result in significant fluctuations in our quarterly revenue.
+For example, in the third quarter of 2009, our five largest customers contributed 69% of our revenue.
+Our shift to the direct sales model, or any delay in completing these large sales transactions or reduction in the number of customers or large transactions, may result in significant fluctuations in our quarterly revenue.
 Further, we use anticipated revenues to establish our operating budgets and a large portion of our expenses, particularly rent and salaries are fixed in the short term.
 As a result, any shortfall or delay in revenue could result in increased losses and would likely cause our operating results to be below public expectations.
-The occurrence of any of these events would likely materially adversely affect our results of operations and likely cause the market price of our common stock to decline.
+The occurrence of any of these events would likely cause the market price of our common stock to decline.